JWSTGiantPlanets/pipelines/README.md

 1. Search for the observations you are interested in, then add them to the download basket
 2. Open the download basket
 3. Uncheck the `Minimum Recommend Products` box on the left
-4. Ceck the `SCIENCE` box in the 'Product Category' section and the `UNCAL` box in the 'Group' section
+4. Check the `SCIENCE` box in the 'Product Category' section and the `UNCAL` box in the 'Group' section
 5. Select the files you want to download in 'Files' section in the middle of the screen
 6. Download the data to a local directory e.g. `/path/to/your/miri/data/stage0`